yuvism/Pulpnet/Submissions/readme.md

-##This folder contains all assignment submissions.
+$$This folder contains all assignment submissions.